 - The capacity of an un-signalised Give Way Lane is modelled using an assumed relationship between the capacity of the movement giving way and the rate of flow on Lanes opposing the Give Way Lane.
 LinSig assumes a linear relationship as shown in the graph below.
-The linear relationship is specified using the following parameters: - The Intercept F0 is the maximum flow when the Lane is potentially opposed but no opposing traffic is present. - The Slope A1 is a coefficient which specifies by how much the capacity is reduced by flow on the opposing Lane.
+The linear relationship is specified using the following parameters: - The Intercept F0 is the maximum flow when the Lane is potentially opposed but no opposing traffic is present. - The Slope A1 is a coefficient which specifies by how much the capacity is reduced by flow on the opposing Lane. - F1 is the Minimum Flow that is able to discharge regardless of Q1.

-LinSig allows for any number of opposing Lanes by allowing additional An parameters to be specified for each opposing Lane.
+LinSig allows for any number of opposing Lanes by allowing additional $A_n$ parameters to be specified for each opposing Lane.